Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Results and Discussion

 \subsection{Discussion of Findings}

-The comparative analysis of AfroLID and the multilingual Large Language Model (LLM) sheds light on the complex dynamics of African languages in digital spaces.
+The comparative analysis of GlotLID, AfroLID, and Llama 3.3 70B sheds light on the complex dynamics of African languages in digital spaces.
 Our findings reveal two critical, interconnected insights.

 First, the online conversational platforms, even those clearly dedicated to specific African linguistic communities, are not reliable sources for clean, monolingual data.
 The high prevalence of English and the pervasive nature of code-switching are a direct reflection of the sociolinguistic realities of many urban African societies, where English often serves as a lingua franca for digital interaction.
 The data shows that even when members of these communities engage on platforms like Reddit, their interactions are heavily mediated by English.
 This creates a significant challenge for researchers, as the raw data does not fully represent the authentic, spoken language.
+Furthermore, the catastrophic failure of standard LID tools on this data should not be viewed as a failure of their internal neural architectures, but rather as a symptom of an extreme distribution shift.
+These models are predominantly trained on clean, formal text (such as Wikipedia and religious texts), rendering them highly brittle when exposed to the heavily code-switched distributions prevalent on modern social media.
 It underscores a crucial need to rethink data collection strategies beyond simply scraping text from existing social media platforms.

 Second, the consistent high performance of both AfroLID and the LLM on news media sources demonstrates a clear path forward.
 These platforms offer a valuable, high-quality resource for data collection because their content is intentionally created in a cleaner, more formal, and monolingual style.
 This finding is particularly significant because it empowers African communities to be producers of high-quality digital content in their own languages.
 By leveraging these existing, professionally curated sources, we can build a robust foundation for language technologies that is more reflective of the languages as they are written and spoken in formal contexts.